CircleCI-Public/aws-ecr-orb/README.md

           # name of your ECR repository
           repo: myECRRepository

+          # set this to use CircleCI's remote Docker environment for Docker and docker-compose commands,
+          # defaults to "false"
+          setup-remote-docker: true

+          # when setup-remote-docker is true, customize docker engine version (default is `17.09.0-ce`)
+          remote-docker-version: 19.03.13

           # set this to true to create the repository if it does not already exist, defaults to "false"
           create-repo: true